 What does depreciation mean?

-First off, what is depreciation?
-Essentially, depreciation is what happens when assets lose value over time until the value of the asset becomes zero, or negligible.
+Depreciation is what happens when assets lose value over time until the value of the asset becomes zero, or negligible.
 Depreciation can happen to virtually any fixed asset, including office equipment, computers, machinery, buildings, and so on.
 One fixed asset that is exempt from depreciation is the value of land, which appreciates (increases) over time.

 How to calculate depreciation

-There are three main depreciation methods that anyone trying to find out how to calculate depreciation should familiarize themselves with.
+There are three main depreciation methods that anyone trying to find out how to calculate depreciation should familiarise themselves with.
 We’ll explore these different types of depreciation in the next section.
 But before you can start to work out depreciation, you’ll need to know a couple of key pieces of information:

 Useful life – This is essentially the length of time that an asset is considered to be productive.
 Beyond its useful life, it’s no longer cost-effective to continue using the asset.